soanvig/txsm/README.md

 Both guard and action are optional.

-Guard describes whether the effect should be triggered. **Guard on an effect additionaly might prevent transition from happening** if guard condition is not met.
+Guard describes whether the effect that should be triggered. **Guard on an transition effect additionaly might prevent transition from happening** if guard condition is not met.
 Actions can invoke [Actors](#actors), update context, call any function (even an async one).
 In future its capabilities will be expanded.

 All states defined in an effect need to match available states (therefore configured transitions).
-Transition effect (`from/to`) has to describe correct transition (all available transition are narrowed down using `from`).
+Transition effect (`from/to`) has to describe correct transition.
-Typescript will help a user with that.
+Typescript will help a user with that as all available transition are narrowed down after setting `from`.

 Additionaly, if the effect is configured for a transition (`from/to`), and a transition is triggered using a command (`with` in transition definition), the command will be available both in guard and action.
 This is useful if user wants to use command's payload for some reason (updating context, checking a condition etc):